SHC adjourns hearing of Faryal’s plea against FIA

 The Federal Investigation Agency on July 21 declared the former president and his sister absconders in the money laundering case, which also nominates others including Zardari’s close aide and Pakistan Stock Exchange Chairman Hussain Lawai.

-The FIA also declared 20 people including Anwar Majeed and his son absconder in the money laundering case.
+The FIA also declared 20 people including Anwar Majeed and his son absconder in the money laundering case—INP